WEEFAA/tweetur/README.md

 ## THINGS YOU SHOULD BE AWARE OF!

 Twitter endpoints applies [rate limiting](https://developer.twitter.com/en/docs/basics/rate-limiting) to each Twitter endpoints.
 You might not encounter this issue when you're starting and just exploring the API, but you should be aware of this if you're frequently calling endpoints.
-If you are experiencing errors and can't seem to figure out why, go this [page](https://developer.twitter.com/en/docs/basics/response-codes) for list of errors.
+If you are experiencing errors and can't seem to figure out why, go tp this [page](https://developer.twitter.com/en/docs/basics/response-codes) for list of errors.

 # FIND YOUR ENDPOINT HERE
 [API REFERENCE INDEX](https://developer.twitter.com/en/docs/api-reference-index)